About McCrea Cellars

 Most of the cuttings for this vineyard were obtained from Tablas Creek Vineyards whose parent company is Chateau Beaucastle in Chateauneuf-du-Pape.
 The Ciel du Cheval Mourvèdre, Counoise and Roussanne are also Beaucastle stock.

-A modest beginning with Grenache in 1989 has grown to over two dozen acres of ten Rhône varietals.
+A modest beginning with Grenache in 1989 has grown to a full complement of ten Rhône varietals.

 From there we source Syrah, Grenache & Mourvèdre and small amounts of Counoise and Cinsault.